The time is the 1950s, the place is Berlin

 Berliner Kameraden

 An association of former members of the 280th ASA Co in Berlin.
-Has a history of the 280th ASA Co, a history of Andrews Barracks and a photo gallery.
+Has a history of the 280th ASA Co, a history of Andrews Barracks, "What Was the ASA?," and a photo gallery.

 Field Station Berlin